-Table 1 overview of adaptive designs with examples of trials employed these methods (Pallmann et al., 2018)
+Table 1.
+Overview of adaptive designs with examples of trials employed these methods (Pallmann et al., 2018)

 Application

-Three key parameters are to be defined for SSR: 1. timing of the interim analysis, e.g. when 50% of subjects have reported the primary endpoint data, 2.
+In addition to the trial type 1 error and power specifications, three key parameters are to be defined for SSR: 1. timing of the interim analysis, e.g. when 50% of subjects have reported the primary endpoint data, 2.
 Maximum affordable sample size, e.g. 1.5 times of the initial sample size, 3.
 Initial sample size calculated (Figure 1).

 Figure 1.
 Flow diagram of key parameters for re-estimating the sample size at the interim analysis